 People have been chewing on stuff for thousands of years.
 History.com tells us that people from northern Europe munched on birch bark tar.
 The Mayans chewed on chicle, a material extracted from the sapodilla tree.
 Native Americans — and later, European settlers — chewed on spruce tree resin.
-These were all naturally chewy things from organic origins.
+These were all naturally chewy things with organic origins.

 In the U.S., chicle-based chewing gum was popularized in the late 1800s but by the 1940s, chicle was largely replaced by synthetics.
 Today, most of the gum on the market gets its elasticity and chewy-ness from plastics.
 Sometimes the plastic base is polyethylene, the plastic used to make most plastic bags.
 Another plastic used in gum is polyisobutylene, which is used to make inner tubes.
 The “ick” factor aside, if you’re trying to eliminate single-use plastics from your life, take a look at chewing gum.